gu-fan/riv.vim/doc/riv_quickstart.rst

 Files
 -----

-As reStructuredText does not define a local file link.
+As reStructuredText does not define syntax for local file link.

-Riv use extension to judge it's a local file link or not.
+Riv use file's extension to judge if it's a local file link or not.

 File with extension of ``rst`` or ``py,cpp,...`` are judged as local file links